You have an editorial calendar and you publish articles on your blog consistently on a regular schedule. Check.

 So, how can you reformat an existing article to get more leverage and reach more people?
 Let’s take a look…

-Medium – very much like LinkedIn where you can republish your article, though the audience on Medium tend to respond best to personal stories.
+Medium – very much like LinkedIn where you can republish your article, though the audience on Medium tends to respond best to personal stories.
 So look at your article through that lens.

-Facebook Notes – a simple blogging-style option on your Facebook profile.
+Facebook Notes – a simple blogging-style option on your Facebook business page and profile.
 You can add images and again, create a cover image for the article.
-Once you publish on your profile, you can also share it to your profile. (this is still a viable option, but Notes don’t get much engagement or visibility so you’ll need to experiment to discover if it’s really worth your time.)
+Once you publish on your business page, you can also share it to your profile. (this is still a viable option, but Notes don’t get much engagement or visibility so you’ll need to experiment to discover if it’s really worth your time.)

-Quora – use the Q&A site to find questions for which you can post your article or selections from your article as an answer.13 Ways to Reach More People with Your Content (includes free checklist)Click To Tweet
+Quora – use the Q&A site to find questions for which you can post your article or selections from your article as an answer.

 Slideshow – create a series of slides with bullet points and quotes from an article.
 Add a title slide and final slide with a call to action and post it on LinkedIn’s Slideshare.